ELISA assay validation: How automation can help

 ELISA assay validation is critical for newly developed or modified procedures (i.e. when measuring a new antigen, or using a different sample type).

 Generally, any new test will need to undergo ELISA development and validation protocols prior to use as a diagnostic or research tool.
-When performed correctly, carrying out ELISA method validation ensures that the procedure is well-characterised, fully validated, and documented to a satisfactory standard, which is particularly important if the ELISA process will be used as a diagnostic tool in clinical settings 2,3.
-It will result in a validation report that serves as objective evidence that the method fulfils the requirements for its intended use 2.
+When performed correctly, carrying out ELISA method validation ensures that the procedure is well-characterized, fully validated, and documented to a satisfactory standard, which is particularly important if the ELISA process will be used as a diagnostic tool in clinical settings 2,3.
+It will result in a validation report that serves as objective evidence that the method fulfills the requirements for its intended use 2.

 How can automation help with ELISA validation?